fdschneider/bexis_traits/manuscript/manuscript.md

 In the subsequent sections we propose a set of columns that compose a trait dataset, starting with the ones required for our minimal definition of trait-datasets proposed above and continuing with columns that add information on the level of the occurence, the measurement or fact, and the entire record.
 We build upon the structure proposed by Parr et al for the TraitBank database, which uses field definitions of the Darwin Core standard (DWC).
 We expand the definitions of these fields for the use case of trait data and add further field definitions, to cover the special demands of trait-based research.
 See table 2 for a full description of the column names and the reference URI.

+(table 2: most relevant terms of the traitdata standard, scheme of a term definitition) (table 3: terms for trait definitions / trait lists)

-## minimal content of a trait-dataset
+## minimal requirement of a trait-dataset

-For the minimal definition of trait-datasets, the central content of a row is the reported measurement or fact for a single observation, which is composed of a value (`measurementValue`) and -- for numeric values -- a standard unit (`measurementUnit`).
+For the minimal definition of trait-datasets, the central content of a row is the reported measurement or fact for a single observation, which is composed of a value (`traitValue`) and -- for numeric values -- a standard unit (`traitUnit`).
-To link the measurement or fact to a clear trait definition, a unique identifier links each row to a trait name defined by a given lookup-table (`measurementType`) and a machine readable trait ID (`traitID`).
+To link the measurement or fact to a clear trait definition, a unique identifier links each row to a trait name defined by a given lookup-table (`traitType`) and a globally unique identifier of the measurement type, a trait ID (`traitID`).

+The core data are also keeping a record of the scientific taxon for which the measurement or fact was obtained via globally accepted identifiers.
+To provide an unambiguous reference which is easy to read for researchers and for software, this identifier is provided in the form of an unambiguous taxon name (`scientificName`) as well as a machine readable ID (`taxonID`).

-A unique identifier links the row to a single specimen or occurence (`occurenceID`), which can be described with further detail in a separate data table or the same table using the columns provided in the occurence extension detailed below.
+Further unique identifiers link the row to a single specimen or occurence (`occurenceID`), which can be described with further detail in a separate data table or the same table using the columns provided in the occurence extension detailed below.
 This identifier is usually dataset-specific and can be defined by the author.
 Some data-types may use global identifiers for occurence data, e.g. a GBIF URI or a museum collection code that is publicly available.
-The core data are also keeping a record of the scientific taxon for which the measurement or fact was obtained via globally accepted identifiers.
-To provide an unambiguous reference which is easy to read for researchers and for software, this identifier is provided in the form of an unambiguous taxon name (`scientificName`) as well as a machine readable ID (`taxonID`).

 Similarly, each single measurement (i.e. each row of the dataset, except for multivariate traitdata; see below) is labelled by a unique identifier (`measurementID`) and receives further detail in a linked dataset or in the same dataset using the columns provided by the measurement or fact extension.

-To ensure compatibility at the side of the data provider and for quality checking, the data table ought to keep the original names and values as used by the data provider in columns appending the suffix `_original` (i.e. `scientificName`, `measurementType`, `measurementValue`, `measurementUnit`, `measurementID`, `occurenceID`).
+To enable compatibility of the dataset with other datasets, we propose to add a second set of columns that contain standardized entries of the taxon name (`scientificNameStd`) that maps synonyms to an accepted species name according to a published taxonomic ontology (e.g. GBIF Backbone Terminology) and links to it using a globally unique identifier (`taxonID`).
+Similarly, the trait dataset should map trait names (`traitNameStd`) and harmonize reported values (`traitValueStd` and `traitUnitStd`) according to a published trait list (a thesaurus).
+This dupliation of data enables continuity on the authors side and quality checking and comparability on the data users side.

 Additionally, metadata should contain information about the authorship and ownership of the data and the terms of use.
+These information may be kept in the metadata of the dataset, but if datasets from different sources are merged, those should be referred to by a unique identifier (`datasetID`) or be reported as additional columns in the merged dataset (`author`, `license`, ...; see Dublin Core Metadata standards, Ref).

 In the following paragraphs, we provide a suite of extended column definitions that capture the important aspects of the various types of trait-data.